aurorascharff/next14-message-box/STEPS.md

 - By the way, this works without js!
 - Add some, we dont get automatic scrolling or button feedback or toasts.
-- Demo again with js.
+- Demo again with js until it fails.

 ## Explanation